 6 Ways Machine Learning has revolutionized Video Game Industry

-Generally, the Non-Playable Characters have to be hard-encoded in the sense that they are scripted characters which respond to fixed situation with a fixed set actions.
-With the incorporation of Machine Learning, these characters can adapt according to the environment and the player’s game-style.
-For example, in the game Metal Gear Solid 5: The Phantom Pain produced by Kojima Productions, if a player continuously uses the technique of headshots in the game, the characters adapt to it by starting to “wear” helmets to prevent to getting hit on the head.
+Reactive Non-Playable Characters: Generally, the Non-Playable Characters have to be hard-encoded in the sense that they are scripted characters that respond to fixed situations with a fixed set of actions.
+With the incorporation of Machine Learning, these characters can adapt according to the environment and the player’s game style.
+For example, in the game Metal Gear Solid 5: The Phantom Pain produced by Kojima Productions, if a player continuously uses the technique of headshots in the game, the characters adapt to it by starting to “wear” helmets to prevent getting hit on the head.

-To make a more immersive and practical world, developers are using the inherent strength of Machine Learning algorithms’ to make predictive models to predict the downstream of a player’s action.
-For example, in EA Sports’ FIFA 19, the result and the venue of the game can affect a team’s morale and thus affecting it’s playing abilities.
+Modeling Complex Systems: To make a more immersive and practical world, developers are using the inherent strength of Machine Learning algorithms to make predictive models to predict the downstream of a player’s action.
+For example, in EA Sports’ FIFA 19, the result and the venue of the game can affect a team’s morale and thus affect its playing abilities.

-Typical open-world games require the player to interact with it’s environments and “fellow-men” to complete the objectives.
+Realistic Interactions: Typical open-world games require the player to interact with their environments and “fellow men” to complete the objectives.
 With the rise of Natural Language Processing, the player can interact with other characters in a more realistic manner.
-For example, in Rockstar Games’ Red Dead Redemption 2, one has to maintain the ‘honour’ level of our character and the other in-game characters interact with the player according to this rating.
+For example, in Rockstar Games’ Red Dead Redemption 2, one has to maintain the ‘honour’ level of our character, and the other in-game characters interact with the player according to this rating.

-Most of the popular games in the industry are the ‘open-world’ games which allow the player to interact with the environment.
+Dynamic Universe Creation: Most of the popular games in the industry are ‘open-world’ games that allow the player to interact with the environment.
 But this universe-creation takes a lot of time to be perfect and consists of repetitive and small tasks.
-With the help of Machine Learning, the time taken by the process has reduced manifold and the developers can utilise the time saved in more creative processes.
+With the help of Machine Learning, the time taken by the process has been reduced manifold and the developers can utilize the time saved in more creative processes.

-Mobile Games contribute about 50% of the revenue generated by video-games.
-The scope of these games are limited because of the hardware of the smartphones.
+Engaging Mobile Games: Mobile Games contribute about 50% of the revenue generated by video games.
+The scope of these games is limited because of the hardware of smartphones.
 But this situation has started to change as now AI chips are getting installed into the latest smartphones.
-The best example is that of OnePlus 7 Pro.
-It’s hardware specifications are so keeping in mind the mobile gaming industry.
+The best example is the of OnePlus 7 Pro.
+Its hardware specifications are so keeping in mind the mobile gaming industry.